MLMOD: Machine Learning Methods for Data-Driven Modeling in LAMMPS: Example Usage of the Package

-The \textit{dX\_MF\_ML1} mode allows for this type of model and replacing the interactions with ML models learned from simulation data.
+The \texttt{dX\_MF\_ML1} mode indicates this type of mobility model has interactions from learned ML models.
+The ML models are given by the files \texttt{M\_ii\_torch.pt} and \texttt{M\_ij\_torch.pt}.
 Related modes can also be implemented to extend models to capture more complicated interactions or near-field effects.
-For example, to allow for localized many-body interactions with ML models giving contributions to mobility $M(\mb{X})$.
-In this way MLMOD can be used for hybrid modeling combining ML models with more traditional modeling approaches within a unified framework.
+For example, to allow for localized many-body interactions with ML models giving contributions to mobility \(M(\mathbf{X})\).
+In this way \texttt{MLMOD} can be used for hybrid modeling combining ML models with more traditional modeling approaches within a unified framework.

-The models used by MLMOD in principle can be of any exported format from machine learning frameworks.
-Currently, the implementation uses PyTorch and the export format based on torch script with .pt files.
+This gives one example, the ML interactions and integrators can be more general using any exported model from the machine learning framework.
+Currently, the implementation uses PyTorch and the export format based on torch script with \texttt{.pt} files.
 This allows for a variety of models to be used ranging from those based on Deep Neural Networks, Kernel Regression Models, and others.
-We describe here our early work on a prototype implementation, so some aspects of the interface may change in future releases.
-For examples, updates, and additional information please check the MLMOD package website at \url{http://software.atzberger.org/}.